Cocoanut Grove fire: Antibiotics

 At MGH, intravenous sulfadiazine (a drug which had only been approved for use in the U.S. in 1941) was given to all patients as part of their initial treatment.
 At BCH, 76 patients received sulfonamides for an average of 11 days.
 Thirteen survivors of the fire were also among the first humans to be treated with penicillin.
-In early December, Merck and Company rushed a 32-liter supply of the drug in the form of culture liquid in which the Penicillium mold had been grown, from Rahway, New Jersey, to Boston.
+In early December, Merck and Company rushed a 32-liter supply of the drug, in the form of culture liquid in which the Penicillium mold had been grown, to Boston.
 These patients received 5,000 IU (roughly 2.99 mg) every four hours, a small dose by today's standards, but at the time antibiotic resistance was rare, and most strains of Staphylococcus aureus were penicillin-sensitive.
 The drug was crucial in preventing infections in skin grafts.
 According to the British Medical Journal:

 Though bacteriological studies showed that most of the burns were infected, the second-degree burns healed without clinical evidence of infection and with minimal scarring.
 The deep burns remained unusually free of invasive infection.

-As a result of the success of penicillin in preventing infections, the U.S. government decided to support the production and the distribution of penicillin to the armed forces.
+Penicillin's success in treating Cocoanut Grove victims helped convince the U.S. government that penicillin should be produced in quantity for use by the armed forces.